chipweinberger/flutter_blue_plus/README.md

 You are probably forgetting to cancel the original `stream.listen` resulting in multiple listens.

-The easiest solution is to use `device.cancelWhenDisconnected(susbscription)` to cancel device subscriptions.
+The easiest solution is to use `device.cancelWhenDisconnected(subscription)` to cancel device subscriptions.

 ```dart
 final subscription = characteristic.onValueReceived.listen((value) {